DriveSplat: Unified Neural Gaussian Reconstruction for Dynamic Driving Scenes: Experiments

-\textbf{Ablation Study on Geometry Optimization.} We conducted depth and normal rendering experiments using GaussianPro~\cite{cheng2024gaussianpro} as a baseline due to its high geometric accuracy in driving scenarios.
-For depth evaluation, we compare our method using depth priors (including metric depth $D_\text{m}$ and relative depth $D_\text{r}$) and without, as shown in Table \ref{tab:depth_ablation}.
-We use 3 standard metrics: Absolute Relative Error (Abs Rel), Mean Absolute Error (MAE), and the accuracy under threshold ($\delta<1.25$), together with PSNR to assess the quality of rendered images.
+We use three standard metrics: Absolute Relative Error (Abs Rel), Mean Absolute Error (MAE), and the accuracy under threshold ($\delta<1.25$), together with PSNR to assess the quality of rendered images.
 Our method surpasses the baseline across all metrics.
 While metric depth $D_\text{m}$ yields the most accurate depth, it reduces rendering quality.
 Conversely, relative depth $D_\text{r}$ enhances rendering but lessens depth accuracy.
 This trade-off is due to the limited accuracy of absolute depth data, leading us to prefer relative depth for better overall quality.
-For normal evaluation, we assess our method both with and without normal priors, as presented in Table \ref{tab:depth_ablation}, using the estimated normals, $N_\text{m}$ as referenced GT.
-We select 3 normal evaluation metrics: MAE, Root Mean Square Error (RMSE) and cosine similarity (cos sim).
+For normal evaluation, we assess our method both with and without normal priors, using the estimated normals $N_\text{m}$ as referenced GT.
+We select three normal evaluation metrics: MAE, Root Mean Square Error (RMSE) and cosine similarity (Simi.).
 The result shows that our method outperforms the baseline in all metrics and proves the effectiveness of the normal priors.
+For qualitative comparison, we show the rendered depth and normal results of our method and those without priors in Fig.~\ref{fig:prior}.

-\textbf{Ablation Study on Dynamic Optimization Module.} We additionally select two Waymo sequences that contain many pedestrians in front views to evaluate our non-rigid actor reconstruction performance.
+\paragraph{Ablation study on dynamic representation module.} We utilize four Waymo sequences that contain many pedestrians in front views to evaluate our non-rigid actor reconstruction performance.
 Decoupling dynamic and static elements in the scene effectively improves rendering quality for moving actors.

 Adding individual dynamic object representation can improve the rendering quality of moving vehicles, but it still suffers from motion blur for non-rigid actors.
-After adding the deformable module, the rendering quality of non-rigid actors is significantly improved.
+After adding the deformable module, the rendering quality of non-rigid actors is significantly improved, as shown in Fig.~\ref{fig:ablation}.
 Compared to the OmniRe \cite{chen2024omnire} that additionally incorporates SMPL \cite{loper2015smpl}, our method achieves comparable reconstruction performance (Table \ref{tab:ablation}).
+To evaluate the effectiveness of our proposed non-rigid deformation module, we replace it with the deformable network used in Deform-GS~\cite{yang2024deformable} while keeping all other components unchanged.
+As shown by the results, our anchor-centric deformation module achieves higher rendering efficiency compared to existing 4D representation methods~\cite{yang2024deformable}.